Keenan-Faure/BlogAggregator/README.md

 -   Use of [Wait Groups](https://pkg.go.dev/sync#WaitGroup) to bulk process RSS feeds
 -   Fetching, storing and displaying JSON product data from E-Commerce websites like Shopify and WooCommerce.
 -   Support different options for sorting and filtering posts using query parameters
+-   Added Bookmarking & Liking to posts
--   Has integration tests that use the API to create, read, update, and delete feeds and posts
+-   Has integration tests that use the API to create, read, update, and delete feeds, posts, bookmarks and likes

 ### Extensions added